 We were also aware that, as Sonam was the first to be married amongst her siblings, then a fuller, traditional religious ceremony may be in order.

 The Hindu ceremony was something that was brand new to me.
 I had never been to any type of Asian wedding.
 Therefore I only had ‘the internet’ and the experiences of a couple of friends to help me.
 In terms of the planning, this was looked after by Sonam‘s family – from the clothes (I wore an indian suit) to the ceremony.
 I didn’t mind this, as it meant that everything was done in the correct and respectful manner.

-This second day of our wedding was a traditional British civil ceremony.
+This second day of our wedding comprised a traditional British civil ceremony.
 We chose our vows, the music, the colour theme, food and entertainment.

 Sonam and her parents chose The Pinewood Hotel as our venue.